Giving Gifts to your American Hosts

 #1, being invited into a home (or perhaps dinner out); and #2, an offer to take you somewhere.

 In either case, Americans in general will not invite you and expect something given back to them in return.
-Saying that, if driving a long distance is involved, offering to share gas with them is good.
+Saying that, if driving a long distance is involved, offering to share gas with them is a nice gesture.
 They may say "No thanks" (they don't want to feel their getting paid), but they may also say, "Yes thanks".

 Sometimes bringing a gift and offering it as you greet each other might catch them off-guard (by surprise).
 They will be polite about it (they might say, "Oh you didn't need to do that!").
 They will receive it, though they may feel a bit awkward about doing so.

-A way to think through this is: In America we don't give gifts in this way, as a "thank you."
+Here is a way to think through this is: In America we don't give gifts in this way, as an expected "thank you."
 But, we often offer to contribute to whatever is happening in the shared time together.

 The big thing to remember is that if they invite you, or offer a simple service of helps, they are doing it from their heart, expecting nothing in return.
 They are giving something to you; it's a gift!
 For them to receive another gift back can become awkward.
-It feels as if we're being paid back as if in exchange for a gift we freely gave -- a blessing to you from the heart.
+It feels as if we're being paid back, as if something is given to us in exchange for a gift we freely gave -- a blessing to you from the heart.
 I hope this can make sense.
-We do appreciate your intent, yet we also don't wish to be paid back with a physical gift as a result of our giving a gift to you.
+We do appreciate your intent, yet we also don't wish to be paid back with a physical gift as a result of our giving an open, free gift to you.

 OK, so how can you give a gift in a way that's well received and perhaps long-lasting?